Pittsburgh Criminal Attorney

 Locking people up for a wide range of crimes is a feature of American society, but if you’ve been accused of a crime, the outcome will often hinge on the quality of legal representation you have.
 The United States Constitution contains provisions designed to protect the accused in various ways.
 On paper, our justice system looks good, and yet our government strips away the freedom of so many.
 While we do have constitutional rights, they are of little use unless we fully avail ourselves of those rights.
 This begins by asserting your right to counsel immediately if you have been questioned, arrested, or detained by law enforcement.

 In Pennsylvania, as in all other states, every person charged with a crime has certain constitutionally guaranteed protections, including but not limited to: the right to a speedy trial, the right against self-incrimination, the right to trial by jury, the right to counsel, and the right to confront witnesses.
-Call an experienced Pittsburgh criminal lawyer at the first hint that you are being accused of a crime, even if charges have not yet been filed.
+Call an experienced Pittsburgh criminal defense attorney at the first hint that you are being accused of a crime, even if charges have not yet been filed.

 Should I cooperate in a criminal investigation?